araa47/Flask-API-for-Authentication/Readme.md

 5) Once you have both the databases, create a user with only read and write acess to the database

-6) Currently there are a few config variables you will need to set in order to run the program they can be found in the env.example file.
+6) Currently there are a few config variables you will need to set in order to run the program they can be found in the .env.sample file.
 This file needs to be copied, and renamed as .env  .
 Afer this you can modify the variables to the values you need

 7) Once you have these values populated, you can initialize a migration ```python manage.py db init```.
 This should create a new migration subfolder in the project directory